The 2025 Scholarship Application

 Scholarship Disbursement Process

-If selected, the scholarship award amount will be paid in two payments.
-June 2024; the following award amount will be distributed in January 2025.
+If selected, the scholarship award will be disbursed in two installments:

 Scholarship awardees will be required to participate in the following mandatory events: